This article was originally published on Noisey UK

 I got a fake ID when I was 15.
 My mum got one so my first band could do open mic nights.
 But the first club I ever went to was this rave in Vauxhall and my 25 year-old friend took me.
 She’s incredible.
 She’s from Prague and she was like, “Do you want some MDMA?”
 I said, “WHAT IS THAT!?”
 I remember she was getting off with this guy so she just left me and I was in this club with all these older people… I was so terrified, but also so excited.

-What’s your favourite conspiracy theory?
+What’s your favorite conspiracy theory?
 I’ll kick things off by saying mine is Louis Tomlinson’s fake baby.